 Your Financial Compass

 A well-managed balance sheet will help you navigate business opportunities and risks, in real time.
 Understanding how to accurately capture financial details could make or break your business.
 Over-valuing assets may make your financial position look more positive than it is and could lead to damaging decisions.
 Be honest with the numbers because misrepresentations or “padding” will inevitably create unnecessary risk.

 For example, assets are only as valuable as the market dictates, at that moment.
 Be mindful to report your assets at their current cash value — that is, if you had to sell things like your work trucks or equipment, what would it be worth, at that moment?

 When it comes to your liabilities, you should stay focused on monies that are due in the next 12 months.
-This includes things like rent, taxes, interest-bearing loans and credit cards.
-The goal is to have accurate and timely financial data that allow you to monitor expenditures, investments and other financial matters to increase your business’s equity.
+This includes things like rent, taxes, interest-bearing loans, and credit cards.
+The goal is to have accurate and timely financial data that allows you to monitor expenditures, investments, and other financial matters to increase your business’s equity.

 How To Create A Balance Sheet